Journalism & Mass Communications

 The college will accept no more than 15 semester hours of grades less than a C from any program outside the University of Nebraska system.
 No grades less than a C will count toward a major, a minor, or concentration.

-All courses in the College of Journalism and Mass Communications must be taken for grade only.
-No journalism course may be taken Pass/No Pass.
+All courses in the College of Journalism and Mass Communications must be taken for grade only, unless otherwise specified.
 This applies to both majors and non-majors.

 The Pass/No Pass (P/N) option is designed to be used by students seeking to expand their intellectual horizons by taking courses in areas where they may have minimum preparation without adversely affecting a student’s grade point average.